bgpspoorthi567/semantic-search-system/README.md

 # Dataset

-This project uses the **20 Newsgroups dataset**, which contains approximately **20,000 documents across 20 categories**.
+This project uses the **20 Newsgroups Dataset**, a widely used benchmark dataset for text classification and retrieval tasks.

-Example categories include:
+The dataset contains approximately **20,000 documents across 20 topic categories**, including:

 * sci.space
 * comp.graphics